ccharles/skeleton-startup/about/index.md

 ## What's with the name? ##

-The Skeleton Startup is inspired by [skeleton watches][1]:
+The name "Skeleton Startup" is inspired by [skeleton watches][1]:

 > A **skeleton watch** is a mechanical watch (although occasionally quartz), in which all of the moving parts are visible through either the front of the watch, the back of the watch or a small cut outlining the dial.

 I intend to give you a similar view into my startup as I build it.
-Through this blog, you should get a glimpse of "all the moving parts".
+Through this blog, you should get a glimpse of "all of the moving parts".
 Some parts will be almost fully visible, while others may be mostly hidden.

 [1]: http://en.wikipedia.org/wiki/Skeleton_watch